jmalauss/Pewlett-Hackard-Analysis/README.md

 2. The retirement_titles table was created using JOIN with employees as the LEFT table, and titles as the RIGHT.
 This allowed us to create a table that displays every every employee born in between January 1, 1952 and December 31, 1955.
 We then needed to narrow down the data by creating the unique_titles table.
 This was done by using DISTINCT ON ().
 By using this on their name, we could ensure there wouldn't be duplicate employees.
 The retiring_titles table was created to understand how many employees are retiring per job title.
 This was done by creating a "count" column, to represent the employees in each role.

 3. The mentorship_eligibility table displays employees who were born between January 1, 1965 and December 31, 1965.
 By filtering the data with the WHERE statement by the birth_date column.
+We can also see their job titles, which should make it easier to match them up with a mentor.

-4.
+4. The INTO clause is an essential tool to conduct analyses on tables.
+We were able to create tables based on the keys and columns present in other tables to create new tables, with specific information.
+Without even joining tables, you can use aggregrate functions to discover new data in a new table.

 #### Summary: The summary addresses the two questions and contains two additional queries or tables that may provide more insight.